starlingvibes/blog-api/README.md

 The API documentation is available at `/swagger` endpoint.
 You can view the documentation by navigating to `http://{{url}}/swagger` in your browser.
 The postman documentation is almost always more up-to-date than the swagger documentation, so you should use the postman documentation for the most accurate information.

+## Entity Relationship Diagram

+An ERD of the database schema is available in the `docs` directory.
+You can view the ERD by opening the `entity-relationship-diagram.png` file in your browser, it shows the database schema and the relationships between the tables.

+## Architecture design

+### Deployment

+The API is deployed on [Render](https://render.com/), a cloud platform that automates code to global deployments in seconds.

+### Scaling strategies

+The application can scale in multiple ways:

+- **Horizontal scaling**: The application can be scaled horizontally by adding more instances.
+This can be done by deploying multiple instances of the application behind a load balancer and would help in distributing the load across multiple instances.
+- **Vertical scaling**: The application can be scaled vertically by increasing the resources available to each instance of the application.
+This can be done by increasing the memory and CPU resources allocated to each instance.
+- **Load balancing**: The application can be scaled by using load balancing to distribute requests across multiple instances of the application.

 ## Contributing

 Contributions to this project are welcome!
 Feel free to submit issues and pull requests.